Divy1211/AoE2DE_UGC_Guide/docs/general/attributes/attributes.md

  - ID: 3

- - This determines the x-size of the unit's collison hitbox (width of the unit)
+ - This determines the x-size of the unit's collision hitbox (width of the unit)

 ## 4. Unit Size Y

  - ID: 4

- - This determines the y-size of the unit's collison hitbox (length of the unit)
+ - This determines the y-size of the unit's collision hitbox (length of the unit)

 ## 5. Movement Speed